Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

     .inputItem(inputItem: Ingredient)
     .inputFluid(inputFluid: FluidStackIngredient)
     .inputs(inputItem: Ingredient, inputFluid: FluidStackIngredient)
-    .sound(sound: string)
+    .sound(sound: String)
     .onSeal(onSeal: ItemStackProviderJS)
     .onUnseal(onUnseal: ItemStackProviderJS)
     .seal(onSeal: ItemStackProviderJS, onUnseal: ItemStackProviderJS)
 ```

-- 1st argument: A number, sets the duration in ticks the barrel must be sealed for, a duration of `-1` will make the recipe **infinite**, one or both of the seal types should be defined
+- 1st argument: A number, sets the duration in ticks the barrel must be sealed for, a duration of `-1`{:.n} will make the recipe **infinite**, one or both of the seal types should be defined

 - OutputItem: Accepts an [ItemStackProviderJS]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) and sets the recipe's output item, defaults to empty
 - OutputFluid: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
-- Outputs: A convenience method for setting both outputs, identical to `.outputItem().outputFluid()`
+- Outputs: A convenience method for setting both outputs, identical to `.outputItem().outputFluid()`{: .language-javascript }
 - InputItem: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
 - InputFluid: Accepts a [FluidStackIngredient]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient) and sets the recipe's input fluid, defaults to empty
-- Inputs: A convenience method for setting both inputs, identical to `.inputItem().inputFluid()`
+- Inputs: A convenience method for setting both inputs, identical to `.inputItem().inputFluid()`{: .language-javascript }
 - Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]
 - OnSeal: Accepts an [ItemStackProviderJS]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) which will be applied when the barrel is sealed
 - OnUnseal: Accepts an [ItemStackProviderJS]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) which will be applied when the barrel is unsealed
-- Seal: A convenience method for setting both seals, identical to `.onSeal().onUnseal()`
+- Seal: A convenience method for setting both seals, identical to `.onSeal().onUnseal()`{: .language-javascript }

 {: .notice #sealed-barrel-notice }
 > A sealed barrel recipe must have an input item, input fluid, or both